 LED VS CFL Brightness

-Many LED bulbs in the past were not omni-directional which gave the upper hand to CFL in various scenarios.
-For example, in a floor lamp, the CFL would perform better because the light coverage would be much broader.
-In most recessed lighting, however, the LED would perform better in the brightness category.
-Fast forward to new LED generations, and we see the little light-emitting diodes surpassing CFLs in brightness, efficacy, overall energy consumption, and even becoming more competitively priced in the marketplace.
+Many LED bulbs in the past were not omnidirectional which gave the upper hand to CFL in various scenarios.
+For example, in a floor lamp, a CFL would perform better because of the light coverage was, at the time, much broader.
+In most recessed lighting (ceiling), however, the LED would have greater efficacy.
+Fast forward to new LED generations, and we see the little light-emitting diodes surpassing CFLs in overall energy consumption, color and even becoming more competitively priced in the marketplace.

-|150W||30 – 55W||25 – 28W|
+|2700+||150W||30 – 55W||25 – 28W|

 To compare different light bulbs, you need to know about lumens.
 Lumens, not watts, tell you how bright a light bulb is, no matter the type of bulb.
 The more lumens, the brighter the light.
 Labels on the front of light bulb packages now state a bulb’s brightness in lumens, instead of the bulb’s energy usage in watts.
 When shopping for your next light bulb, simply find the lumen output you’re looking for (the bigger the brighter) and choose the bulb with the lowest wattage (the lower the better).

-Are CFL or LEDs more cost effective?
+Are CFL or LEDs more cost-effective?

 |LED vs CFL vs Incandescent Cost||Incandescent||CFL||LED (Viribright)|

-|Average cost per bulb||$1||$2||$6 or less|
+|Average cost per bulb||$1||$2||$4 or less|

 |Average lifespan||1,200 hours||8,000 hours||25,000 hours|